 Fire Procedures are printed on the reverse side of their visitors' badge.
 Fire Procedures are also posted in every room in the school.
-There is a disabled visitor slot in the car park.
 All visitors report to reception and are checked in and given a visitors' badge.

-4.32 Work Experience
+4.31 Work Experience